 Persisting Device Settings

-Third-party apps can integrate into the ctrlX Setup functionality so that their device-specific app settings are saved or restored when a setup is created or applied.
-Therefore, an app must provide REST API endpoints to access its settings.
-Settings of third-party apps that are not accessible through settings endpoints will not be included in a ctrlX setup.
+For using this integration approach, an app must provide REST API endpoints that allow to access its settings.
+Settings of apps that are not accessible through settings endpoints will not be included in a backup.

-An app declares the settings to be included into a setup in the "apps"/"rexroth-setup" section of its package manifest.
+An app declares the settings to be included into a backup in the "apps"/"rexroth-setup" section of its package manifest.

 Each setting consists of a setting name, a description, a URL used to read and update the settings value, and a value type:

-• name (required): Name of the setting.
-Must be unique within the app's settings list.
-Serves as key in the ctrlx-setup.json file.
+- name (required): Name of the setting.
+Must be unique within the app’s settings list.
+Serves as key in the ctrlx-backup.json file.
+Note that the name "$path" is reserved.

 package-manifest.json: